 Conferences may be requested by parents, teachers, counselors, and/or administrators.
-All conferences should be scheduled by the appropriate school personnel.
+If a conference is needed, please complete a parent conference cards located outside of the front office near the Fish aquarium.
 Conferences may be scheduled during the teachers' planning periods.
 There will be no conferences on Thursday afternoons due to Professional Development and staff meetings.
 Teachers will not be available for unscheduled conferences.